A-Z important info

-Outside calls can only be made from the unit phones by using 'Phone Away' cards, which are available from most newsagents/Supermarkets.
+If unit phones are available, outside calls can only be made by using 'Phone Away' cards, which are available from most newsagents/Supermarkets.

 You are free to call any internal phone by dialling the last 4 digits of any University number.
 For Gippsland, dial last 5 digits of any number.

 Gippsland: for outside calls purchase a '1800' toll free call card online.
 Remember to dial '0' before dialling in the '1800' number.